Mushaal Meets Chief Advisor To His Excellency Pope Francis Of The Vatican City - UrduPoint

 The Chief Advisor to His Excellency Pope Francis Head of the Vatican invited Mushaal to visit the Vatican City and send the message of peace and interfaith harmony to the world as a Muslim woman of the 21st century.

-Mushaal said that it is a need of the time to develop and identify mystical interpretations around the true moderate and tolerant message of islam to the world and become an enabler towards meaningful Interfaith dialogues.
+Mushaal said that it was need of the time to develop and identify mystical interpretations around the true moderate and tolerant message of islam to the world and become an enabler towards meaningful interfaith dialogues.

 The guiding idea is not to tamper with the basic tenets of Islam or any faith but to present them in a form wrapped with the message of love, tolerance and moderation, as the Sufis did in order to avoid a clash of civilizations and resolve global conflicts.